stefanolaru/aws-cloudformation-templates/typesense-multi-node/README.md

 Two step install:

 1. Create VPC Stack (vpc-template.yml)

+2. Zip the lambda function and upload it to the LambdaZipsBucket `aws s3 cp instance-listener.zip s3://your-lambdazipsbucket`

-2. Create Cluster Stack (cluster-template.yml)
+3. Create Cluster Stack (cluster-template.yml)

 Although this stack is made for Typesense specifically it can be repurposed easily as it features some common real life scenarios: